100+ Fashion Terms Everyone in the Industry Should Know

 Lead Time

-The amount of time it takes to complete a process, from placing an order to delivery.
-Lead times vary depending on fabric sourcing, production schedules, and shipping.
-A fashion house may plan six months of lead time for a new seasonal collection.
+The total time required to complete a process, from order placement to delivery.
+Lead time depends on fabric sourcing, production capacity, and shipping method.
+Brands often plan several months of lead time for seasonal collections.

 Marker

-A planned layout of pattern pieces on fabric is designed to maximize efficiency and reduce waste.
-Markers help determine how many garments can be cut from a specific fabric width.
-They play an important role in controlling fabric costs during production.
+A planned layout of pattern pieces on fabric designed to maximize efficiency and reduce waste.
+Markers determine how many garments can be cut from a specific fabric width and directly impact fabric cost.

 Yield

-The amount of fabric required to make a single garment.
-Yield is calculated using markers and varies by fabric width, garment size, and style complexity.
-Accurate yield calculations help brands estimate material needs and manage budgets.
+The amount of fabric required to produce one garment.
+Yield is calculated using markers and varies by size, fabric width, and style complexity.
+Accurate yield calculations support cost control and material planning.

 Collections, Shows, and Business Terms